Rontoms: Reception

 MJ Skegg of the Portland Mercury also included Rontoms on a best patios list.
 In 2017, Michael Russell of The Oregonian said Rontoms had one of the city's best patios. and Willamette Week described the venue as "modern Southeast Portland's original catch-all party patio", and the newspaper's Jack Russell deemed Rontoms a "yuppie" bar.
-Willamette Week readers ranked Rontoms third place in the Best Patio, Best Place to See Free Music, and Best Bar categories in the 2017 "readers' poll"; additionally, the bar was named runner-up in the Best Place to Play Pingpong category.
+Willamette Week readers ranked Rontoms third place in the Best Patio, Best Place to See Free Music, and Best Bar categories in the 2017 readers' poll; additionally, the bar was named runner-up in the Best Place to Play Pingpong category.

-In his overview of the city's best bars for the Portland Mercury's 2018 "visitor's guide to the city, Thomas Ross wrote, "While it may have a bit of a hipster reputation, don’t let that put you off, as Rontoms has a splendid patio with mixed seating options and fire pits—and there’s ping-pong."
+In his overview of the city's best bars for the Portland Mercury's 2018 "visitor's guide" to the city, Thomas Ross wrote, "While it may have a bit of a hipster reputation, don't let that put you off, as Rontoms has a splendid patio with mixed seating options and fire pits—and there's ping-pong."
 Willamette Week's 2018 list of "Portland's Best Party Porches and Bar Patios" said, "You may think you're "over" Rontoms, but no one is too cool for its sprawling patio and the free music it offers every Sunday night."
-The newspaper's Ben Stone and Tyler Pell recommended Rontoms for ping-pong.
+The newspaper's Ben Stone and Tyler Pell recommended Rontoms for table tennis.

 In his 2019 overview of the city's nightlife, Thrillist's Pete Cottell wrote, "Say what you will about its reputation as a 'hipster' bar (as if that even means anything anymore), Rontoms is still one of the few spots in Portland that almost can agree on.
 And when ascendant indie bands take the sleek stage for the space's weekly Sunday Sessions, music fans and club kids of all stripes flock to Lower Burnside to bask in the energy."
 Cottell also included Rontoms in his 2019 list of the city's "best bars for single mingling".
 He wrote in 2020, "Like death and taxes, Rontoms will always be there with a seat on the patio and a cheap can of Tecate to soak up the sadness.
 The glory days of packed Sunday Sessions and happy hour hijinx on sunny afternoons are dearly missed, but it’s actually kinda nice to show walk into Rontoms and just relax at a table with an Urban Cowboy and a juicy burger topped with bleu cheese and bacon jam."